orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

 ### The Old Paradigm: Technique Without Context

 Traditional coaching assumes players must first master skills in isolation — dribbling, shooting, passing — and only then apply them in games.
-The gym becomes a lab for “perfect form,” stripped of defenders, pressure, and unpredictability.
+The gym becomes a lab for “perfect form”, stripped of defenders, pressure, and unpredictability.

 But once you remove context, you remove the *problem* the skill was meant to solve.
 As coach George Vaz explained in *The Transforming Basketball Podcast* (EP 136, 2025):